David and Goliath

 An errand boy who asked the obvious question

 David isn't a soldier when he arrives at the battle line.
 He's a shepherd, sent by his father to deliver food to his brothers and bring back word of how the fighting was going.
 What changes the story is simply that David, hearing Goliath's challenge for the first time, reacts differently than everyone who has already grown used to it — he's the only one still asking why this is being tolerated at all.
-When he volunteers to fight, even King Saul tries to talk him out of it in blunt terms: "You are not able to go out against this Philistine and fight him; you are only a young man, and he has been a warrior from his youth" (1 Samuel 17:33, NIV).
+When he volunteers to fight, even King Saul tries to talk him out of it in blunt terms: "You are not able to go against this Philistine to fight with him; for you are but a youth, and he has been a man of war from his youth" (1 Samuel 17:33, RSV-CE).
 David's answer — that he had already killed lions and bears defending his father's sheep — isn't presented as false modesty.
 It's the only résumé he has, and he offers it plainly.

 The fight itself

-The confrontation, when it finally happens, is almost anticlimactic in its brevity compared to the forty days of buildup: "Reaching into his bag and taking out a stone, he slung it and struck the Philistine on the forehead.
-The stone sank into his forehead, and he fell facedown on the ground.
-So David triumphed over the Philistine with a sling and a stone; without a sword in his hand he struck down the Philistine and killed him" (1 Samuel 17:49-50, NIV).
+The confrontation, when it finally happens, is almost anticlimactic in its brevity compared to the forty days of buildup: "And David put his hand in his bag and took out a stone, and slung it, and struck the Philistine on his forehead; the stone sank into his forehead, and he fell on his face to the ground.
+So David prevailed over the Philistine with a sling and with a stone, and struck the Philistine, and killed him; there was no sword in the hand of David" (1 Samuel 17:49-50, RSV-CE).
 David then uses Goliath's own sword to finish what the stone started — a detail later artists, including Caravaggio in the painting above, have returned to again and again as the story's final, unsettling image.

 Why the story still resonates